bash-lsp/bash-language-server/vscode-client/README.md

 Visual Studio Code extension utilizing the [Bash Language Server](bash-lsp) and integrating with [explainshell][explainshell], [shellcheck][shellcheck] and [shfmt][shfmt].

-We strongly recommend that you [install shellcheck](https://github.com/koalaman/shellcheck#installing) to enable linting and [install shfmt](https://github.com/mvdan/sh?tab=readme-ov-file#shfmt) to enable formatting.
+We recommend that you [install shellcheck](https://github.com/koalaman/shellcheck#installing) to enable linting and [install shfmt](https://github.com/mvdan/sh?tab=readme-ov-file#shfmt) to enable formatting.

 ## Features